 Grains require processing.
 Make sure you have equipment to mill it into flour when the need arises.
-There are many hand-powered flour mills available on the Internet.
+There are many hand-crank mills available on the Internet.
 Whole grains can be used as seed if necessary, and can provide ongoing sustenance in a long term crisis.

-Bees don’t use fridges, and honey does not require cooling.
-Its consistency may change with the temperature, but it never spoils.
-It’s nutritious, great for baking and any kind of sweetening.
+Honey does not require cooling and does not spoil, though its consistency may change with the temperature.
+It’s nutritious, great for baking and all kinds of sweetening.

 Honey sauce, which is 1 part honey and 10 part water, is useful for preserving fruits.

 Honey has antimicrobial properties and may be used to treat wounds and burns if no better method is readily available.

 This is not a complete list, but I believe it to be a good starting point.

 For a more detailed, no-fluff guide on other items you need, an action plan, and tons of survival tips, I recommend you check out survival expert Damian Campbell’s “37 Food Items Sold Out After Crisis” e-book.
 It’s a very well researched guide that I’ve found immensely helpful when preparing my family for an emergency.
 I’ve also used bits of it in the making of this site.